libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 In 8.15, we've optimised various operations by leveraging [Highway]( https://github.com/google/highway), a C++ library with carefully-chosen functions that map well to CPU instructions without extensive compiler transformations.
 Highway supports five architectures, allowing our code to target various instruction sets, including those with 'scalable' vectors (size unknown at compile time).
 At runtime, dynamic dispatch selects the best available implementation based on the processor's capabilities, ensuring optimal performance.
 While Highway is our preferred choice, the liborc paths remain available as a fallback whenever Highway is unavailable.

 Additionally, for x86/x86-64 targets, a couple of functions are now marked with the `target_clones` attribute to improve performance on AVX CPUs by ~10%.

-> - add support for SIMD via Highway [kleisauke]
-> - add support for target_clones attribute [lovell]
->   * use with (un)premultiply for ~10% perf gain on AVX CPUs
->   * use with XYZ to LAB colourspace conversion for ~10% perf gain on AVX CPUs

 # New operators